taufik-nurrohman/markdown/.dev/README.md

 is no longer being actively maintained.

 The goal of this project is to use it in my [Markdown extension for Mecha](https://github.com/mecha-cms/x.markdown) in the future.
-Previously, I wanted to develop this converter directly into the extension, but my friend advised me to create this project separately as it might have potential to be used by other developers beyond the [Mecha CMS](https://github.com/mecha-cms) developers.
+Previously, I wanted to develop this parser directly into the extension, but my friend advised me to create this project separately as it might have potential to be used by other developers beyond the [Mecha CMS](https://github.com/mecha-cms) developers.

 Usage
 -----

-This converter can be installed using [Composer](https://packagist.org/packages/taufik-nurrohman/markdown), but it doesn’t need any other dependencies and just uses Composer’s ability to automatically include files.
+This parser can be installed using [Composer](https://packagist.org/packages/taufik-nurrohman/markdown), but it doesn’t need any other dependencies and just uses Composer’s ability to automatically include files.
 Those of you who don’t use Composer should be able to include the `from.php` and `to.php` files directly into your application without any problems.

 ### Using Composer